An Appealing Appearance

 A breast reconstruction surgery becomes a necessity to remove breast cancer.
 A cancer can be safely removed while ensuring the breast maintains an appealing appearance.

-Some women may have a mastectomy and looking to restore their feminine appearance through breast reconstruction surgery.
-Dr. Feledy is an experienced surgeon who performs surgeries with a skillset that has made him the leading breast reconstruction surgeon in the region.
+Some women may have a mastectomy and looking to restore their feminine appearance through breast cancer reconstruction surgery.
+Dr. Feledy and Dr. Maiorino are experienced surgeons who performs surgeries with a skillset that have made them the leading breast reconstruction surgeons in the region.